 Equally interesting are the findings concerning the healthcare expenses, a sector where the reforms, as highlighted by Mr. Tsakloglou, were orientated towards a National Healthcare System, with uniform rules.
 However, “the system remains ‘hospital-centered’ with low expenses on preventive medicine, outpatient care and long term care”.

 Commenting on the findings of the study, the deputy Minister of Government Expenditure, Theodoros Skilakakis, noted: “The adjustment that took place created a new deficit, a deficit in investment.
 We shrank the economy’s productive capacity.
-And it was shrunk in terms of capital and labour.
+And it was shrunk in terms of capital and labor.
 This is the problem today.
 It is not the fiscal deficit, it is the investment deficit”.
 In regard to the issue of tax evasion, he added: “Unfortunately, despite the announcements of the previous government, tax evasion was not decreased during the precious years.
 On the contrary, those who file taxes today are even less than those who collect revenues”.

 Former Alternate Minister of Finance, George Chouliarakis, argued on his side: “The country’s fiscal problem is still here.
 And in the next recession, which we all know that it will come eventually, a country with such high levels of public debt, will again find itself in the same state as in 2009”.
 In order to tackle this risk, he suggested the creation of a Stability Fund while he also warned that the 2020 budget submitted by the Government, is probably too optimistic, posing several perils.